-HWH will make sure all third parties engaged to process personal data on their behalf (i.e. their data processors) are aware of and comply with the contents of this policy.
+HwH will make sure all third parties engaged to process personal data on their behalf (i.e. their data processors) are aware of and comply with the contents of this policy.
 Assurance of such compliance will be obtained from all third parties, whether companies or individuals, prior to granting them access to personal data controlled by Healthwatch Hertfordshire.

-All staff and volunteers who have access to any kind of personal data will be given copies of all relevant policies and procedures during their induction process, including the Data Protection policy, Confidentiality policy and the operational procedures for handling personal data.
+All staff and volunteers who have access to any kind of personal data will be given copies of all relevant policies and procedures during their induction process, including the Managing Information and Privacy Policy, Confidentiality policy and the operational procedures for handling personal data.